Dobefu/DLiteScript/docs/content/docs/standard-library/strings/length.md

 +++
 title = 'strings.length'
 linkTitle = 'length'
-description = 'Returns the length of a string.' weight = 0 draft = false
+description = 'Get the character length of a string.
+Return the number of characters in a text value for validation and string operations.
+Part of the strings namespace.' weight = 0 draft = false
 +++